LASA2024 Reacción y resistencia: Imaginar futuros posibles en las Américas

 Carajita (Argentina, Dominican Republic)

-An exploration of the tenuous relationship that exists between race, class, and family.
+A psychological thriller on the tenuous relationship that exists between race, class, and family in the Dominican Republic.

 Authors: Directed by Silvina Schnicer, Ulises Porra